divinurised/dotfiles/README.md

 # Davi Alcântara's Dotfiles

 I recently updated my Windows from 10 to 11, and I decided to change my terminal.
-So i recommend to use Windos 11!
+So i recommend to use Windows 11!

 ## PowerShell setup